ARIA-Funded-TREND/HMS/README.md

 **Empirical Behaviour**

-Both readout approaches support faster learning with substantially reduced computational demand in Co⁴.
+Both readout approaches support comparably faster learning with substantially reduced computational demand in Co⁴ (See Figure 8).
 A top-_k_ relevant token strategy is applied and reported for both Co⁴ and ViT under matched experimental settings to enable a controlled comparison.

 **Empirical observation:**